anialoyann/DS223-project/README.md

    - Segments are used for targeted email campaigns.

 **View A/B Test Results:**
-   - Displays the results of the A/B tests, including metrics like click-through rates (CTR).
+   - Displays the results of the A/B tests.
    - Results are presented graphically, allowing users to analyze the performance of different campaigns.

    ![A/B Testing Results](docs/imgs/app_results.png)